norpchen/Marlin/README.md

 I've made the following changes:

+* Look ahead for bang bang mode for the heated bed.
+Tracks rate of change and predicts when to enable / disable the heater.
+Reduces the amount of oscillation.
+Separate look ahead range for heating vs cooling.
 * Added support for the SainSmart I2C LCD2004 adapter for HD44780 LCD screens (this requires Francisco Malpartida's LCD library, which replaces the existing Arduino LCD library.
 It is available at https://bitbucket.org/fmalpartida/new-liquidcrystal/wiki/Home)
+* ^^ REMOVED -- I2C was causing lockups.
+I switched to an SPI OLED from Adafruit and everything is rock solid with no lock ups.
 * Context-sensitive status screen displays based on the printer's current mode / activity.
   These only work on a 20x4 display -- the existing Marlin support for 16x2 displays is untouched.
 * Job progress tracking and dynamic estimated completion time